danielgaskell/scc/doc/network.md

 signed char Net_SplitURL(char* url, char* host, char** path, int* port);
 ```

-A utility function that splits the string `url` into its constituent components, writing the hostname to the buffer at `host`, the address of the path/query string to the variable passed by reference as `path`, and the port number to the variable passed by reference as `port`.
+A utility function that splits the string `url` (containing a URL) into its constituent components, writing the hostname to the buffer `host`, the address of the path/query string to the variable passed by reference as `path`, and the port number to the variable passed by reference as `port`.
 The buffer `host` should be at least 65 bytes long.

+For example, the URL `http://example.com:8080/path?id=1` would be split into:

+* `host`: `example.com`
+* `path`: address of `path?id=1` in `url`
+* `port`: 8080

+If not explicitly specified in the URL, `Net_SplitURL()` will attempt to determine a default port number from the detected protocol (e.g., port 80 for HTTP).

 *Return value*: On success, returns the identified protocol (one of `PROTO_OTHER`, `PROTO_HTTPS`, `PROTO_HTTP`, `PROTO_FTP`, `PROTO_IRC`, `PROTO_SFTP`, `PROTO_FILE`, `PROTO_IMAP`, `PROTO_POP`, or `PROTO_NNTP`).
 On failure, sets `_neterr` = `ERR_BADDOMAIN` and returns -1.